 Practice and Study

 I think to be in the upper echelon of successful traders requires an innate skill, a gift.
 It’s just like being a great violinist.
-But to be a competent trader and make money is a skill you can learn.
+However, becoming a skilled trader and achieving success is something you can learn.

 I began my DFS career expecting to be a prodigy who would take down massive GPPs regularly.
 Things did not work out as planned.
 However, through hard work, lots of practice, and the ruthless study of my mistakes, I have learned how to play in a way that returns consistent profits.